Setimo123/SD_FinalProject/README.md

 ## 🎯 Project Overview

 The **UMECA Consultation Management System** is a Windows Forms application designed to streamline the consultation scheduling process between students and faculty members.
-It provides **role-based access** for Students, Faculty, and Administrators, featuring consultation requests, bulletin management, and user administration.
+The system is intended **only for administrators or users with administrative privileges**, providing them exclusive access to manage consultations, bulletins, user data, and system configurations.

 ---

 ## ✨ Features

-### 👨‍🎓 For Students
-- 📅 Request consultations with faculty members
-- 📊 View consultation history and status
-- 📢 Access bulletin board announcements
-- 🔔 Receive notifications for consultation updates

-### 👨‍🏫 For Faculty
-- ✅ Approve or reject consultation requests
-- 📋 Manage consultation schedules
-- 👥 View student information and enrolled courses
-- 📈 Dashboard with pending consultation metrics

 ### 🧑‍💼 For Administrators
 - 👤 Manage users (Students, Faculty, Admins)
 - 📚 Manage programs and departments
-- 🏫 Configure academic school years
+- 📅 View and manage all consultation requests
+- 📢 Post and manage bulletin announcements
-- 📊 View system-wide analytics
+- 📊 Access system-wide analytics and reports

 ---